 Why come to Fontainebleau?

-Fontainebleau is a charming, world-renowned French town, rich in history and natural beauty.
-Located just 60 kilometers southeast of Paris.
+Fontainebleau is a charming, world-famous French town, rich in history and natural beauty.
+Located just 60 kilometres south-east of Paris.

 From Paris :